How well do you interview?

 Plan, integrate, prepare, design, represent, obtain, award,

-administer, conduct, integrate, monitor, and direct
+administer, conduct, observe, integrate, monitor.

 Have you ever demonstrated these transferable skills before?
 Do you own these skills?
 If so, prepare and practice your PAR stories.